-There are many different causes of water pollution, but they all relate to human activity.
-Mining activities for energy sources, including oil and natural gas, has led to water contamination.
-Pesticide and fertilizer use on our crops and our lawns has led to water contamination.
-Municipal and industrial waste discharge has led to water contamination.
-Sewage and wastewater that comes from our sinks and toilets have led to water contamination.
+There are many different causes of water pollution, but they all relate to humans.
+Activities like mining for energy sources, using pesticides and fertilizers, municipal and industrial waste discharge, and wastewater that comes from our homes have led to water contamination.

 What types of diseases does contaminated water transmit?

-Contaminated water transmits diseases such as diarrhea, cholera, dysentery, typhoid, and polio, to name a few.
+Contaminated water transmits illnesses such as cholera, dysentery, typhoid, and polio, to name a few.
 Schistosomiasis is an acute and chronic disease caused by parasitic worms contracted through exposure to infested water.
-Legionnaires’ disease is a severe form of pneumonia contracted from contaminated water sources.
 Heavy metals such as arsenic and mercury in our water supply can cause health issues from cancer to hormone disruption to altered brain function.

 One of the biggest water problems in the United States today, according to the Environmental Protection Agency (EPA), is nutrient pollution.
-It is excess nitrogen and phosphorus in the water that causes algae to grow faster than ecosystems can handle.
+Excess nitrogen and phosphorus in the water can cause algae to grow faster than ecosystems can handle.
 Some of these algal blooms can be extremely harmful to humans, leading to health issues such as:

 - - Rashes